ConvertKit/ck-infra-homework/infra/notes.md

-# Notes
+# Homework Notes

-## Tradeoffs
+## Mission

-* Provisioned the following resources manually:
-		* IAM User (john.carln)
-		* VPC (ck-infra-homework)
-		* RDS instance
+Deploy autoscaling, immutable infrastructure to run a Rails app in 10 hours or less using Terraform, Packer and Ansible.
+Tall order.

-## Architecture Design Goals
+## High-level Goals

-With a budget of 10 hours, decided to demonstrate provisioning an auto-scaling application with Terraform, Packer and Ansible.
-Focused on using Terraform for auto-scaling resources (autoscaling group, launch configuration, application load balancer and security groups).
+Create a deployment artifact (AMI) and use that as the heart of the provisioning process.
+Quickly create a well-designed VPC using the largest CIDR block AWS offers.
+Demonstrate using Terraform to distinguish resource provisioning from configuration management.

 ### VPC